BigCommerce vs Shopify (2026) — Which is the Better Online Store Builder?

 Shopify’s ‘Buy Button’ is slightly better than BigCommerce’s in one key respect, however: not only can you use it to embed individual products, but you can also use it to embed whole catalogs.

-But BigCommerce’s ‘Buy Button’ is better for selling in different currencies — if you have multi-currency functionality enabled, your product’s price and your checkout will automatically appear in the correct local currency.
-Shopify’s button is yet to facilitate multicurrency selling.
+But BigCommerce’s ‘Buy Button’ is better for selling in different currencies, however — if you have multi-currency functionality enabled, your product’s price and your checkout will automatically appear in the correct local currency.
+Shopify’s buy button doesn’t currently do this.

 Inventory management

-With Shopify, you can house your inventory in up to 10 different locations on its ‘Basic,’ ‘Shopify’ and ‘Advanced’ plans (the entry-level the ‘Starter’ plan limits you to just two, and ‘Shopify Plus’ lets you use 200).
+With Shopify, you can house your inventory in up to 10 different locations on its ‘Basic,’ ‘Grow’ and ‘Advanced’ plans (the entry-level ‘Starter’ plan limits you to just two, and ‘Shopify Plus’ lets you use 200).

 To ensure that your inventory quantities are always accurate, online orders and in-person sales are assigned to your defined locations.
 If some of your products are out of stock at one location, but in stock at another one, Shopify will split the order so that it can be fulfilled from multiple locations.